 The above list gives examples of common practices people use when creating passwords.
 Passwords that use these common practices are easier to crack because they follow predictable patterns and themes.
 So why do people keep senselessly using them?

 One of the strongest functions of the human brain is pattern recognition.
 This function is an intrinsic part of our mental process and is closely associated with how we learn and remember things.
 This is why most people tend to make orderly passwords that are based on patterns or themes.

 Since pattern recognition plays a big role in how we remember things, people have the tendency to use words or phrases in their passwords to help remember them.
-This makes sense from a user standpoint and might prove to be ultimately harmless.
-But if you have a weak password protecting an important account seem like a harmless approach although patterns might make it easier for us to remember our passwords, they also make it easy for hackers to crack them.
+This makes sense from a user standpoint, but even though patterns make it easier for us to remember our passwords, they also make it easy for hackers to crack them.

 That is why you want to avoid common patterns like appending numbers to the ends of passwords, capitalizing the first letter of words or nouns, years or dates, or using any of the other practices listed above.

 What Makes a Strong Password?